mayone23/Hand-on-Neural-Network-and-Convolutional-Neural-Network/README.md

 	For eg. in Convolution Neural Network sometime we used to choose the pre-trained models such as ImageNet, ResNet etc. for our new model.
 So, this comes under transfer learning.

+	It is a short cut to get better performance or in saving time.
+But there is always the pros and cons of uisng pre-trained model or so called transfer learning.
+As mentioned in above line about its one of the pros.
+There are some contraints such as taking arbitary Convulational layer out of the pre-trained machine learning models.

 https://machinelearningmastery.com/transfer-learning-for-deep-learning/

 	For further reading on transfer learning visit the above mentioned site.